Module @ndn/trust-schema

 The language specification is fairly complex and contains certain ambiguity.
 The compiler implementation is found to have several limitations.

 python-ndn library authors defined Light VerSec (LVS), a lightweight modification of VerSec that focuses on signing key validation.
 Its syntax and semantics are similar to VerSec.
 For ease of processing, LVS introduced some restrictions on identifier names and token ordering.
-This package can import a subset of LVS models from its textual format via versec.load() function.
-See @ndn/lvs package for more complete LVS support via its binary format.
+NDNts @ndn/lvs package can import LVS trust schema via its binary format.

 The trust schema implementation in this package is inspired by the above documents and projects.
 The overall structure is: